Saxopwned/godot_gameplay_attributes/README.md

 - `_applies_to(attribute_set: AttributeSet) -> Array[AttributeBase]` that will define to which attribute the buff will be applied.
 - `_operate(values: Array[float], attribute_set: AttributeSet) -> Array[AttributeOperation]` that will define how the buff will modify the attributes.
-  - The `values` parameter is an array of the buffed values of the subscribed attributes (at runtime) that the buff will use.
+  - The `values` parameter is an array subscribed attributes' buffed values (at runtime) that the buff will use.

 You can find an example [here](godot/examples/character_levelling_and_experience/experience_buff.gd)

-This is good for mechanics where there is some kind of buff/debuff mitigation, like a shield that will absorb some damage before it reaches the health of a character, or movement speed that will be reduced by a debuff.
+This is good for mechanics
+where there is some kind of buff/debuff mitigation, like
+- a shield that will absorb some damage before it reaches the health of a character
+- a movement speed that will be reduced by a debuff.

 ## How to use this addon programmatically

-Here a short example
+Here is a short example

 ```gdscript
 extends Node